cooltea713705/blog/content/posts/202101-dev-catchup.md

 >
 >— Catalin Pit (@catalinmpit) January 8, 2021

-UPDATE: Original tweet was removed.
+*UPDATE 2021, Jan 19:* Original tweet was removed.

 'Making time for things if they are important for you' is a bit overwhelming at the moment though.
 Here are some of the priorities that I see myself setting: